kouamojulesquentin/MAST-AnalogTest/README.Linux.txt

 [SETUP]
  MAST uses C++ 2014, so gcc should be version 4.9 or higher.
+ MAST uses Gnu Make with version >= 3.82
- The unitary test interface Needs "phyton3" "phyton3-ply"and installed
+ The unitary test interface Needs "phyton3" and "phyton3-ply" module

 [BUILD]
 To Build in release mode, either run  ./Build.sh release or ./Build_Release.sh